 - Divide the dough in half and flatten into two discs. (if you you’re only making half the recipe you will have one disc)

-- Use immediately or wrap with plastic wrap and refrigerate for up to three days or freeze for up to six weeks for future use.
+*Use immediately or wrap with plastic wrap and refrigerate for up to three days or freeze for up to six weeks for future use.

-- on a floured surface roll out pastry dough with rolling pin, roll out dough about 1 1/2 inches bigger all the way around than a 9-inch pie plate inverted.
+- On a floured surface roll out the pastry dough with a rolling pin.
+(Roll out the dough about 1 ½ inches bigger all the way around than a 9-inch pie plate inverted)

-- Place dough in the pan, and decorate the edges as you like.
+- Place the dough in the pan, and decorate the edges as you like.

-- While pie is baking make chocolate ganache
+While the pie is baking, make the chocolate ganache.

-- mix well and allow to cool slightly
+- Mix the chocolate mixture until smooth and allow to cool slightly.

-- When the pie is done baking, allow to cool for about twenty minutes then top with chocolate ganache and pecan halves.
+When the pie is done baking, allow it to cool for 30 minutes before topping with chocolate ganache and pecan halves.

-- Refrigerate for about an hour to allow to fully set up for about an hour.
+*Refrigerate the finished Bourbon Pecan Pie for an hour to allow it to fully set up.